raspberrypilearning/creating-resources/markdown-guide.md

 *italic* | `code` | **bold**
 1 | 2 | 3

-Note the use of markdown inside tables.
+Note the use of Markdown inside tables.

 ### Horizontal rule